Hojagulyyev-old-account/OwezdurdyPython/README.md

 - 🌱 I’m currently learning Clean Architecture on Backend
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with { "bigProject" : ??? }
-- 💬 Ask me about Python, Django, { "little" : [ JS, Jquery, Ajax ] }
+- 💬 Ask me about Python, Django, { "medium" : [ JS, Jquery, Ajax ] }
 - 📫 How to reach me: py.owezdurdy@gmail.com